-Anne Arundel County Public Schools offers an easy-to-use secure website that allows parents/legal guardians in grades 1-12 to engage in their child's academic success.
-PowerSchool Parent Portal supplements, not replaces, existing tools that currently support communication between you, your child's teacher(s) and the school.
-Power-School Parent Portal provides parents with a range of useful information.
+Anne Arundel County Public Schools offers an easy-to-use secure website that allows parents/legal guardians in Grades K-12 to engage in their child's academic success.
+PowerSchool Parent Portal provides parents/guardians with a range of useful information.
 PowerSchool Parent Portal is accessible 24 hours a day, seven days a week, after you have registered using your student's credentials.
 PowerSchool Parent Portal can be accessed from any computer with Internet access.
 Gradebook data is available in PowerSchool Parent Portal in real time as teachers enter in assignments and scores.
 (Please be aware that the site may be down from time to time for maintenance.)